sensu/sensu-docs/content/sensu-go/6.9/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 ## Approach 2: Use an event filter dynamic runtime asset

-If you're not already familiar with [dynamic runtime assets][6], read [Use assets to install plugins][7].
-This will help you understand what dynamic runtime assets are and how they are used in Sensu.

-In this approach, the first step is to obtain an event filter dynamic runtime asset that will allow you to replicate the behavior of the `hourly` event filter created in [Approach 1 via `sensuctl`][4].
+In the dynamic runtime asset approach, the first step is to obtain an event filter asset that will allow you to replicate the behavior of the `hourly` event filter created in [Approach 1 via `sensuctl`][4].

-Use `sensuctl asset add` to register the [sensu/sensu-go-fatigue-check-filter][8] dynamic runtime asset:
+Use `sensuctl asset add` to register the sensu/sensu-go-fatigue-check-filter dynamic runtime asset:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-go-fatigue-check-filter:0.8.1 -r fatigue-filter